jepsen-io/jepsen/doc/tutorial/04-checker.md

 To analyze the history, we'll specify a `:checker` for the test, and provide a `:model` to specify how the system *should* behave.
-`checker/linearizable` uses the Knossos linearizability checker to verify that every operation appears take place atomically between its invocation and completion.
-The linearizable checker requires a model and to specify a specific algorithm which we pass to it in an options map.
+`checker/linearizable` uses the Knossos linearizability checker to verify that every operation appears to take place atomically between its invocation and completion.
+The linearizable checker requires a model and to specify a particular algorithm which we pass to it in an options map.

 ```clj